 This Sunday evening, I had a conversation about connections–in particular, about people whom we truly value, and those who stay in the fringes–either as passersby, or pushed aside.

 When I was younger I used to think that your core was a static thing: who you were close with would remain part of your inner circle, forever.
 It was an immaturity on my part, of course.
 Now I’m a bit older, I guess I could say that there are people that you simply don’t align with anymore.
 Not because they are any less, or that you’re any better: you just grow different ways.

-There was another friend in college whom I became really attached with.
+There was another friend in college whom I became really attached to.
 We told everyone that we never expected to be close, until it was finally happening.
-We shared very personal stories: from petty crushes to life goals; fears, hopes, dreams.
+We shared very personal stories: from petty crushes to life goals, fears, hopes, dreams.
 I saw her cry over someone she really liked.
 She saw me when I was at my lowest.
 From being inseparable, we slowly had other things to worry about.
 Though I never stopped considering her as someone really dear (in fact, she could still pull a friendship card on me if shit hits the fan, and I’d come running just to make sure she’s alright), the truth is that our lives aren’t on the same plane anymore–and I don’t take it against her.

 Whenever I’d scan my old photos, I’d see this other friend constantly in most of my pictures, and while I am grateful that she became part of my life, I understand that who we were years back are no longer the same people we are now.
 I don’t take it against her that she chose to grow distant, and I can’t fault myself for choosing the way I chose.
 I still treasure our happy memories together, but I suppose that things needed to end for us to grow up.
 Whether that’s temporarily or permanently, I cannot say.
 What I know is, I am happy to see her succeed in life.